 For the latest generation of 1080p, "Full HD" or "True HD" TV displays, the best output resolution will naturally be 1080p.
-For all other digital televisions this will likely be 720p or 1080i.
-These are general recommendations that work for most users, but there can be exceptions.
-Advanced users may want to try all supported resolutions and choose the one that provides the best visual result.
+For all other digital televisions this work for most users, but there can be exception and Advanced users may want to try all supported resolutions and choose the one that provides the best visual result.

-The 650BD supports a special "Source Direct" output resolution on its HDMI output.
-This resolution is recommended for use with external video processors or high-end TVs with high quality scalers.
-In "Source Direct" mode, the player works as a "transport".
-It decodes video from the discs and then sends the raw video signal in its native resolution and format, without extra processing, to the external video processor or TV.
+The 651/751BD supports a special "Source Direct" output resolution on its HDMI output this resolution is recommended for use with externavideo processors or high-end TVs with high quality scalers.
+In "Source Direct" mode, the layer works as a "transport".
+It decodes video from the discs and then sends the raw video signal in its native resolution and format, without extra processing, to the extension processor or TV.
 The actual output resolution thus varies by content: